 Just as from the second part of Theorem 2.1 one could get a simple proof for the enumeration of cyclically symmetric lozenge tilings of hexagons with a shamrock removed from the center (see the end of Section 2), the above two identities can be used to deduce simple proofs for the formulas enumerating vertically symmetric lozenge tilings and cyclically symmetric and vertically symmetric lozenge tilings of those regions, which were first proved by Ciucu in [6] and [5], respectively.

+As one of the referees pointed out, the simplicity of the formulas in our results makes one wonder if there are even simpler proofs for them, for instance in the style of a bijective proof.
+It would be interesting if such proofs could be found, but this seems to be a hard goal to achieve.

-\textbf{Acknowledgments.} The author thanks his advisor, Professor Mihai Ciucu, for useful discussions and his encouragements.
-This paper could not have been written without his guidance and discussion with him about the bowtie squeezing theorem.
-Also, the author thanks Jeff Taylor for frequent and helpful assistance.
-Lastly, the author thanks David Wilson because his program, \textit{Vaxmax}, helped the author a lot when he made the observation that led to Theorem 2.1.
+\textbf{Acknowledgments.} The author thanks his advisor, Professor Mihai Ciucu, for useful discussions and his encouragement.
+This paper could not have been written without his guidance and discussions with him about the bowtie squeezing theorem.
+The author also thanks anonymous reviewers for carefully reading the original version of the paper and giving helpful comments.
+Also, the author expresses gratitude to Jeff Taylor for frequent and helpful assistance.
+Lastly, the author thanks David Wilson because his program, \textit{Vaxmacs}, helped the author a lot when he made the observation that led to Theorem 2.1.